finbourne/luminesce-sdk-python/sdk/docs/HistoricallyExecutedQueriesApi.md

 # **get_history**
 > BackgroundQueryResponse get_history(start_at=start_at, end_at=end_at, free_text_search=free_text_search, show_all=show_all, may_use_native_store=may_use_native_store)

-GetHistory: Starts a background query history search
+GetHistory: Start a background history search

  Starts to load the historical query logs for a certain time range, search criteria, etc.  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden